MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netdevice/nf-netdevice-netdevicestoreresetdiagnostics.md

 ### -param ResetDiagnosticsSize

 The size, in bytes, of the **ResetDiagnosticsBuffer**.
-The maximum amount of reset diagnostics accepted by the framework is 1 MBytes.
+The maximum size of reset diagnostics the framework accepts is 1 MBytes.

 ### -param ResetDiagnosticsBuffer